Dov-Moshe/Android-App-Remote-Control-Joystick/README.md

 **In Android Studio:**

 4. Run the Aplication.
-5. There is two field to fill in the app:
+5. There are two fields to fill in the app:
 	- IP Address: when using in emulator then input the local network IP.
 	- Port: input the port that matched to the port that written in Simulator's settings.
 6. Click on the button `CONNECT`.